Last updated on January 21st, 2014 at 11:25 pm

 It’s time to retire the “here’s me with my hand on my chin” pose.
 It’s also time to retire the “here’s me laughing at something I see in the sky” pose.
 And it’s time to retire the “here’s me pointing at you and laughing” pose.

 I say go for relaxed and comfortable.
-When I look through a family photo album, it’s not the canned yearly Christmas picture that I love, it’s the impromptu spontaneous ones.
+When I look through a family photo album, it’s not the canned yearly Christmas picture I love; it’s the impromptu, spontaneous ones.

-Your head-shot is the same one you have been using for twenty years.
-Now this is just sad, and I see it all the time.
-And I hear meeting planners talking about it all the time – about speakers showing up and they don’t even recognize them because they look nothing like their head-shots.
+Your headshot is the same one you have been using for twenty years.
+Now, this is just sad, and I always see it.
+And I hear meeting planners talking about it all the time—about speakers showing up and not even recognizing them because they look nothing like their headshots.

-If you have hair in your head-shot, and you don’t now, it’s time get a new picture taken.
+If you have hair in your headshot and you don’t know, it’s time to get a new picture taken.

 If your photos suck, don’t worry.
-I’ve had plenty that did, and some of them are probably still on my site.
-It’s never too late to change them out – one photo at a time.
-And here’s the good news: You don’t have to go lose ten pounds, or a get a whole new look.
+I’ve had plenty that did; some are probably still on my site.
+It’s never too late to change them – one photo at a time.
+And here’s the good news: You don’t have to lose ten pounds or get a new look.
 This isn’t about being Speaker Barbie.

 This is about being YOU.
 Showing us who you already are.

-Remember to think album cover, and your head-shots will take you out of the chorus line and into the spotlight.
+Remember to consider the album cover; your headshots will take you out of the chorus line and into the spotlight.

 Note: Articles by Kelly may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.